geraldketu/311_Incident_Response-Prediction/analysis.md

 _For full code, ROC curves, and feature‑importance visualizations, see `notebooks/XGBoost_model.ipynb`._

-_Thanks for readinf you can check out the [model](https://huggingface.co/GeraldNdawula/311-xgb-model) here_
+_Thanks for reading you can check out the [model](https://huggingface.co/GeraldNdawula/311-xgb-model) here_